vueuse/sound/README.md

 - `playbackRate` is a number from `0.5` to `4`.
 It can be used to slow down or speed up the sample.
 Like a turntable, changes to speed also affect pitch.
 - `interrupt` specifies whether or not the sound should be able to "overlap" if the `play` function is called again before the sound has ended.
 - `soundEnabled` allows you to pass a value (typically from context or redux or something) to mute all sounds.
 Note that this can be overridden in the `PlayOptions`, see below
-- `sprite` allows you to use a single `useSound` hook for multiple sound effects.
+- `sprite` allows you to use a single `useSound` composable for multiple sound effects.
 See [“Sprites”](https://github.com/Tahul/vue-use-sound#sprites) below.

-`[delegated]` refers to the fact that any additional argument you pass in `HookOptions` will be forwarded to the `Howl` constructor.
+`[delegated]` refers to the fact that any additional argument you pass in `ComposableOptions` will be forwarded to the `Howl` constructor.
 See "Escape hatches" below for more information.

 ### The `play` function

-When calling the hook, you get back a play function as the first item in the tuple:
+When calling the composable, you get back a play function as the first item in the tuple:

 ```js
 const [play] = useSound('/meow.mp3')